Appendix A — Statistics refresher

 0.99 2.58

 Table A.1 lists the critical values \(c\) for the three most commonly used values of \(\kappa\).
-It is useful to memorise these values as they will be used frequently.
+It is useful to memorise these values as they are used frequently.

 Figure A.3: Construction of a one-sided confidence interval based on a chi-squared distribution with one degree of freedom.